gnoevoy/game_stats/README.md

 **Needs:** Track players data over time to monitor performance and identify trends.

-**Problem:** The server’s website only shows recent activity, with no historical records — making long-term analysis and comparisons impossible.
+**Problem:** The server’s website only shows recent activity, with no historical records — making long-term analysis and comparisons difficult.

+**Solution:**
-**Solution:** Build a data pipeline that regularly collects leaderboard data and stores it in a warehouse, creating a complete historical dataset for analytics and reporting.
+1. Build a data pipeline that regularly collects leaderboard data and stores it in a warehouse, creating a complete historical dataset for analytics and reporting.
+2. Use the historical data to analyze performance, uncover trends, and communicate insights using BI tools.

 **Used Tools:** `Python`, `SQL`, `dbt`, `BigQuery`, `Google Cloud`, `Excel`, `Power BI`, `Docker`, `Git`